Scalable Experimental Bounds for Entangled Quantum State Fidelities: Fidelity Lower Bounds for GHZ States

+\emph{Empirical.} Again, these bounds improve existing results for lower bounds on GHZ fidelity.
+However, we observed for several GHZ states on the H1-2e emulator that a constant number of $\sim200$ shots in each of the two measurement bases gave good confidence intervals.
 To see the effect of the number of shots on the quantum fidelity of GHZ states, we execute the GHZ states $\ghz{N}$ where $2 \leq N \leq 20$ for 200 shots on the H1-1 quantum processor.
 We estimate the cumulative lower bound distribution on quantum fidelity $\ghzfidelity{N}$ from initial to up to $i^{th}$ shot where $i = 2$ to $200$.

 Figure \ref{fig:shots-ghz} shows the estimations of bounds on quantum fidelity $\ghzfidelity{N}$ for GHZ states on Quantinuum H1-1 quantum processor.
 The upper two plots (left and right) show logarithmic depth $\ghz{10}$, $\ghz{15}$ \& $\ghz{20}$ states, and the bottom two plots (left and right) show linear depth $\ghz{10}$, $\ghz{15}$ \& $\ghz{20}$ states.
 Each plot shows lower bound estimation, measured success probability, and expectations of Pauli $X$ \& $Z$ measurements for GHZ state $\ghz{N}$ preparation.
 The plots also include a 68\% confidence interval region below and above the mean of the lower bound and measured success probability.
 In each plot, the cumulative measurements start with a lot of fluctuations that become balanced with increasing the number of shots.
 We observe that all the measurements are more steady in the $\ghz{10}$ plot for both linear and logarithmic depth circuits than $\ghz{15}$ and $\ghz{20}$ plots.
-We find that the expectation $\mathcal{S_{G_x}}$ (purple line) drops significantly for $\ghz{20}$.
+We find that the expectation $\mathcal{S}_{G_x}$ (purple line) drops significantly for $\ghz{20}$.
 It could be possible that larger GHZ states require more shots to become stable.
 Additionally, we observe that the confidence interval region for the log depth $\ghz{20}$ circuit is less stable than the linear depth circuit.
 Besides, the upper bound measured success probability stays almost stable in linear and log depth circuits.